Sakari Mattila

-Sakari Mattila (born 14 July 1989) is a Finnish professional football defender who plays for HIFK.
+Sakari Mattila (born 14 July 1989) is a Finnish former professional footballer who played as a defender.
 Mattila was born in Tampere, but began his senior club career in Helsinki playing for Klubi-04, before making his league debut for HJK at age 18 in 2008.

 Mattila was the captain of the Finnish under-19 national team and made his international senior level debut for Finland in March 2014, at the age of 24 and has since appeared in 2016 UEFA European Championship qualifications and 2018 FIFA World Cup qualifications.

+Early life

+Mattila was born in Tampere, Finland, to a Finnish mother and Algerian father.

 Club career

 HJK Helsinki

 Before the season 2008, HJK was on a training camp in Marbella and Mattila was spotted by scouts of Sevilla FC and Málaga CF. He was playing on schoolboy terms, but HJK managed to sign a three-year contract with him.

 In August 2008, Serie A club Palermo called him up for a week-long trial after scouting him in Helsinki.
 Just a week after his visit to Palermo, Udinese Calcio called him up for a week-long trial.
 Before leaving to Udine, Mattila stated that he is ready for a move to Italy.
 In October, Iltasanomat told that Udinese had made an offer, but HJK rejected the first bid.
 The asking price was said to be around 700.000 euros.
 After rumours about his move to Udinese, Mattila stated that he wants to make a career in Italy and was hoping for a move in the next transfer window.